HinTak/cxterm_wiki/Keyboard-Mapping.md

 ```

 Editing `/usr/share/X11/xkb/types/numpad` (where `numpad:mac` lives) with similar changes as `/usr/share/X11/xkb/symbols/macintosh_vndr/apple`
 (where the Apple Laptop/Aluminium definitions are) does not work.
+Alternative to this is to create a new file under `/etc/udev/hwdb.d/` remapping keys.

 ## Putty's Function Keys and Keypad mapping